koddr/go-lb/README.md

 # 🚦 go-lb

-The simplest Load Balancer written in Golang ever created.
+The simplest load balancer ever written in Golang.

 > Based on the example found [here](https://github.com/kasvith/simplelb).